aiacy/honeydew.md/README.md

 + create form css generator
 + build a frontendmentor challenege picker for IG
 + create blender assets
-+ colour palette crafted from AI and using words or color picker to give you some in the colour range
++ colour palette crafted from AI and using words or color picker to give you some in the colour range+ make qr code component work